doinyco/read_track_app_backend/README.md

   --query "Stacks[0].Outputs" --output table
 ```

+(Omit `--output table` if you want to return the output as an array of dictionaries instead.)

 To list every resource on the stack, run the following command:
 ```
 aws cloudformation describe-stack-resources --stack-name read-track-capstone